 If unsuccessful, the parties will have to proceed with some form of binding dispute resolution.
 Arbitration and litigation are binding processes and are mutually exclusive.
 Arbitration is a non-judicial process where the disputes between or among the parties is submitted to one or more arbitrators – usually persons experienced in construction – for final, binding resolution.
 The arbitrators hold hearings where witnesses testify and evidence is submitted and then issue an award.
 The arbitration award is enforceable in court and, except in extremely limited circumstances, cannot be appealed, challenged or overturned.
 AIA forms generally include mandatory arbitration clauses.

 Litigation means that a court – with or without a jury – will be the forum for resolving disputes arising from the project.
 Because the typical construction or design case is complex and involves multiple issues, trial by jury is rarely a wise choice.
-If you have chosen litigation, you will be at the mercy of the court’s schedule which, in Maine, typically means that you will have a hearing on your claims less quickly than an arbitration hearing.
+If you have chosen litigation, you will be at the mercy of the court’s schedule which, in ME, typically means that you will have a hearing on your claims less quickly than an arbitration hearing.

 So, which poison do you pick?
 Generally, arbitration is less expensive and faster than litigation and, when the issues are complicated construction or design claims, it is usually possible to find arbitrators with sufficient experience and knowledge to facilitate the presentation and resolution of claims.
 On the other hand, some observers believe that arbitrators tend to compromise claims more readily than judges.